Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

 Baylor Performance Insights (2022-23)

+- Baylor posted 69.6 points per game last year in conference action, which was 2.2 fewer points per game than its overall average (71.8).

-- The Bears outscored opponents by 8.3 points per game last season (posting 71.8 points per game, 55th in college basketball, and conceding 63.5 per contest, 157th in college basketball) and had a +272 scoring differential.
+- The Bears posted 73.1 points per game last season at home, which was 4.3 more points than they averaged in away games (68.8).

-- Baylor's offense was less effective in Big 12 tilts last year, scoring 69.6 points per contest, compared to its season average of 71.8 PPG.

-- Offensively the Bears played better in home games last year, averaging 73.1 points per game, compared to 68.8 per game when playing on the road.
+- Defensively Baylor was better in home games last season, surrendering 57.3 points per game, compared to 68.7 in away games.

-- Baylor allowed 57.3 points per game when playing at home last season, compared to 68.7 when playing on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.